 Behavioural factors include:

-- Genetics - researchers found that people whose parents had an addiction to alcohol had a ten-fold chance of having an addiction themselves, compared to people whose parents did not have an addiction to alcohol1.
+- Genetics - Researchers found that people whose parents had an addiction to alcohol had a ten-fold chance of having an addiction themselves, compared to people whose parents did not have an addiction to alcohol.

-- Background - experts have found that people with troubled backgrounds that involved neglect or abuse are more likely to become addicted later on in life2.
+- Background - Experts have found that people with troubled backgrounds that involved neglect or abuse are more likely to become addicted later on in life.

-- Personality - experts believe that people who are generally anxious and nervous in their approach to daily life are more likely to develop addictive behaviour1.
+- Personality - Experts believe that people who are generally anxious and nervous in their approach to daily life are more likely to develop addictive behaviour.

 Certain behavioural traits can cause us to form addictions because they can make us more likely to try addictive substances in the first place.
 Addictive substances are thought to affect our brains by releasing or triggering certain substances.